- Produced 30,000 tons of vibratory finishing media

 To perform a tumbling operation, you’ll need a tumbler, media, lubricating agent, polishing agent, etc.

 The procedure is very straightforward.
-You load up your tumbler with your part and preferable media and start the action.
+You load up your tumbler with the parts and preferred media and start the action.

 In most cases, you need to use a lubricating agent like water to keep the debris from flying out and protecting the media.